NikolaiRadke/LibreAssist/README.md

 - **Groq Code** - Groq's LPU-accelerated models
 - **Mistral Vibe** - Mistral AI models

 These providers work for chat-only interactions but lack the ability to manipulate LibreOffice document formats.
+For use with API Providers, there are many ohter extensions, like [LibreThinker](https://github.com/mihailthebuilder/librethinker-extension)

 ## Requirements

-- **LibreOffice** 24.2.0 or newer
+- **LibreOffice**
 - **Python** 3.8+ (embedded in LibreOffice)
 - **At least one supported CLI provider** (Claude Code or Codex CLI)
 - **Node.js v20+** (required for Codex CLI only)